-- SECTION 1.
-Short Title.
-This Act shall be known as the "Unsought Cellular
+SECTION 1.
+Short Title. - This Act shall be known as the "Unsought Cellular Mobile Phone Services Act of 2005."

-Mobile Phone Services Act." - SECTION 2.
-Declaration of Principle.
-The State recognizes the vital role of telecommunications in economic growth and development.
-Towards this end, the State - 5 shall implement measures to achieve the following objectives: - a) safeguarding against deceptive, unfair and unconscionable trade acts and practices; - b) provision for information, and education to facilitate sound choice and the proper exercise of rights by the consumer; - c) provision for adequate rights and means of redress; and - SECTION 3.
-Definition of Terms.
-For purposes of this Act, the term: - a) "Account" refers to the financial credit of a subscriber; - b) "Cellular mobile phone" refers to any wireless telephone that communicates with a local transmitter using a short-wave analog or digital transmission.
-This definition
+SECTION 2.
+Declaration of Policy. - The State recognizes the vital role of telecommunications in economic growth and development.
+Towards this end, the state shall implement measures to achieve the following objectives:

+a) safeguarding against deceptive, unfair and unconscionable trade acts and practices;

+b) provision for information and education to facilitate sound choice and the proper exercise of rights by the consumer;

+c) provision for adequate rights and means of redress; and

+d) provision for sanctions and penalties for the offenders.

+SECTION 3.
+Definition of Terms. -

+a) "Account" - refers to the financial credit of a subscriber;

-- 1 includes units that are capable of relaying and receiving visible and/or audible electronic 2 messages; - 3 c) "NTC" refers to the National Telecommunications Commission;
+b) "Cellular mobile phone" - refers to any wireless telephone that communicates with a local transmitter using a short-wave analog or digital transmission.
+This definition includes units that are capable of relaying and receiving visible and/or audible electronic messages; c) "NTC" - refers to the National Telecommunications Commission;